Looking for a mind-blowing, captivating and enthralling summer festival? In Edinburgh, you’re spoilt for choice!

 Spanning theatre, dance, circus, physical theatre, comedy, music, musicals, opera, cabaret, variety, children’s shows, spoken word, exhibitions and events, the Edinburgh Festival Fringe is a cornucopia of entertainment.

 The concept of the Fringe is simple – it is open to anyone with a story to tell and a venue willing to host them.
-And with 3,317 shows to choose from, taking place in 262 venues across the city, it’s not difficult to see why this is the largest arts festival in the world.
+2025 saw 3,317 shows to choose from, in 262 venues across the city.
+It’s not difficult to see why this is the largest arts festival in the world.

 The Royal Edinburgh Military Tattoo